dddjef/pulse/docs/index.rst

 launching a test.
 First, you will have to install mysql connector : # pip install mysql-connector-python

 Then you will have to create a tests/custom_adapters_config.ini according to your own connection parameters.
-The mysql adapter has been test with a mariaDB 10 server.
+The mysql adapter has been test with mariaDB 10 server.
 The mysql account you will mention needs to have permission to create or remove a database.
 The ftp account needs to write and delete in the root folder you will mention.

 This credentials are converted to URL, so you should avoid special characters like "@ :" into login or password.